rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 Once the SteamManager script is in your project simply create a new empty GameObject in your first scene and add the SteamManager script to it.

-You can now be able to launch your game and Steam should show you in-game.
+You will now be able to launch your game and Steam should show you in-game.

 ---